joaovarandas/java8-cipher/README.md

 # java8-cipher
-Encrypt and sign messages with symmetric and asymmetric keys using Java
+Tutorial project for encryption and signing data/messages easily with symmetric and asymmetric keys using Java.

+You free to easy the classes directly from Maven Repository as helper classes, or dig through the code and implement your own code on your project.

 ## Installation
 Checkout the project and import as a Maven project

 ## Usage
 Obtain the last version from Maven Repository:

 ```xml